microsoft/OneLabeler-doc/docs/customization.md

 <img :src="$withBase('/cli/entry.png')" style="width: 70%">

-The developer can then choose the desired customization type, and follows the instructions as shown in the command line.
+The developer can then choose the desired customization type, and follows the instructions as shown in the command-line.

 Currently, OneLabeler's customization CLI supports the following **types of customizations**: